 Vietnamese, like many Asian languages, is a tonal language.
-The language uses 5 additional diacritics or tone signs to designate what the tone is for the word.
-The examples of the tones are “à, á, ả, ã, and ạ.”
+The language uses 5 additional diacritics or tone signs to designate the word’s tone.
+Examples of the tones are “à, á, ả, ã, and ạ.”

-As a westerner, the hardest part I have found in learning Vietnamese is the tones.
-I may say something in Vietnamese – I am sure I have pronounced it correctly – but the Vietnamese will have a look of confusion on their face or sometimes just outright laugh at what I tried to say in Vietnamese.
+As a westerner, the most challenging part I have found in learning Vietnamese is the tones.
+I may say something in Vietnamese – I am sure I have pronounced it correctly – but the Vietnamese will have a look of confusion or sometimes just outright laugh at what I tried to say in Vietnamese.

-Some of the tones are much easier to hear, such as the short tone, but others can sound or seem similar.
-And on top of that, the way things sound or how the tones are used can be different in different parts of Vietnam.
+Some tones, such as the short tone, are much easier to hear, but others can sound or seem similar.
+And on top of that, how things sound or the tones are used can be different in different parts of Vietnam.

 Here is an example in the Vietnamese language: